metalcarratt/ministry/ls/Leviticus/msg16.md

   - remaining married or unmarried, with God (7:27)
   - being subject to the (Roman) authorities (Rom 13:1) and paying taxes to them (Rom 13:6)

+the cross:
+- preaching the crucified Christ (1:22-23)
+- the word of the cross being power (1:18)
+- the power of God and the wisdom of God (1:24)

 1Co 7:17